Ynn/selfstar/for-beginners/basic-follow-me.md

 {/code}

 {warning}
-If this don't work, check that your listener is correctly registered and created.
+If this does not work, check that your listener is correctly registered and created.
 Also check that there is a presence sensor in the room.
 {/warning}

 #### Finding the lights in the same room